g-jaber/SyTeCi/README.md

 This requires menhir.
 Then, a simple invocation of `make` should create the binary syteci.

-## Use
+## Basic Use

 To use SyTeCi, you first have to put the programs you want to compare in two different files "file1" and "file2".
 Then, you have to invoke the following command:
-`syteci file1 file2 j k`
+`syteci file1 file2`
-where j k are the step-indexes used to build the inference graph S. if they are not provided, their value is taken to be 0.

 So for example, you can use
-`./syteci testsuite/wbsc/prog1.ml testsuite/wbsc/prog2.ml 0 0`
+`./syteci testsuite/wbsc/prog1.ml testsuite/wbsc/prog2.ml`
-to test SyTeCi on the "Well-Bracketed State Change" example
+to test SyTeCi on the "Well-Bracketed State Change" example.
+This will generate the Symbolic Transition System in dot format.

+Many other options are available, to discover them you can use `./syteci -help`